• Skip to main content

 • ×

-Home » Breakfast » How to Make Perfect Hard Boiled Eggs
+Home » Breakfast » How To Hard Boil Fresh Eggs – Easy Peel + No Green Yolks

 Why This Recipe Works

-Place eggs in a single layer on the bottom of a saucepan filled with water.
-The water should reach approximately 1 inch above the tops of the eggs.
+Place large eggs in a single layer on the bottom of a saucepan filled with cool water.
+There should be at least 1 inch of water above the tops of the eggs.

 Bring the water to a rolling boil over high heat.

-The water should come to a full-boil, then immediately turn it off.
+The water should come to a full boil, then immediately turn it off.
 Move the pan from heat source and place a cover on top.
-Set a timer for 15 minutes for the eggs to remain inside the hot water.
+Set a timer for 15 minutes for the cooking process to finish.

 Prepare an ice bath by taking a bowl and filling it with ice cubes and a little water.
-When the timer goes off, it’s important to transfer the eggs out of the hot water into the ice bath immediately.
+When the timer goes off, use a slotted spoon to transfer the eggs out of the hot water into the bowl of ice water immediately for rapid cooling.

-Let the eggs sit in the ice bath for a minute or two.
+Allow the eggs to sit in the ice water bath for a minute or two.

-You can run the eggs under cold water if you don’t want to make an ice bath.
+Alternatively, you may run the eggs under cold running water if you don’t want to make an ice bath.
 The eggs need to stop cooking and the way to do that is to expose them to sudden cold, whichever route you go.

 Step 5 – Peel or Refrigerate